PicsArt/cppbind/docs/04_advanced_features/01_snippets.rst

               {%- set file_rel_name = path.relpath(file_name, vars.helpers_dir) -%}
               {{path.splitext(file_rel_name)[0].replace(pat_sep, '.')}}

-An action is described by a pair of special keys that show the action object and the purpose of the action.
+Action is described by a pair of special keys showing the action object and purpose.
 For example, action can describe the copy(action) operation of a file(object).
 We have a list of supported actions:

 .. list-table:: Actions
     :widths: 25 75